-Two hundred sixty-five (265) questionnaires were distributed online using Google form, but only 261 samples were valid for a further analysis.
-Most of the respondents in this study are students aged 21-30 years old with a status as singles.
-Most respondents have allowance between five to twenty million rupiahs and use Shopeepay as a payment method as shown in Table 2.
+Two hundred sixty-five (265) questionnaires were distributed online using Google form but only 261 samples were valid for further analysis.
+It is known that most of the respondents in this study are students aged 21-30 years old with a status as singles.
+Most respondents have allowance between five to twenty million rupiahs and use Shopee-pay as a payment method per table 2 below.